 6) Northern Ontario School of Medicine (NOSM) – 64-68 students/yr

 Key Application Timelines

 Refer to the updated deadlines applications from OMSAS for the 2023 entry application cycle.
-However, they generally recommend that all your references have been submitted by mid-September, and the deadline for completed applications to be fully submitted online for the 2023 admission cycle is October 3rd, 4:30pm EST (always refer to OMSAS for most up to date guidance).
+However, they generally recommend that all your references have been submitted by mid-September, and the deadline for completed applications to be fully submitted online for the 2023 admission cycle is October 3rd, 4:30 pm EST (always refer to OMSAS for the most up-to-date guidance).

-Notification of interviews are normally sent in January or February, and the medical school interviews themselves will follow in February-March.
+Notification of interviews is normally sent in January or February, and the medical school interviews themselves will follow in February-March.

-Orientation week to those successful medical school applicants is usually in August or early September!
+Orientation week for those successful medical school applicants is usually in August or early September!